elijah-potter/blog/posts/3_awesome_ways_computers_generate_randomness.md

 These instructions utilize thermal noise to produce white noise, which is used to generate said random numbers.
 The advantage of thermal noise is that it produces actually random values, as explained here.
-It’s also fast, which means it can be used for everyday things, like generating SSL or TLS keys and the like.
+Its also fast, which means it can be used for everyday things, like generating SSL or TLS keys and the like.

 ### Do It Yourself